 - Noncriminal examples occur frequently on House: if anyone is cured near the beginning of an episode, they're either not the patient of the week, or they only seemed to be getting better.
 Justified, since House's team only handles the most complicated cases: "I look for zebras instead of horses because other doctors eliminate all the horses."

-- Pushing Daisies: the dead person (almost) never has complete or accurate information about the killer.
+- Pushing Daisies: the dead person (almost) never has complete or accurate information about the killer (many of them are murdered by masked killers, or with bombs and such that keep them from seeing the killer up close).
+The first victim shown in the pilot did, but that was necessary to demonstrate how the plot worked, and wasn't the only murder of the episode.
 The one time the victim says "My wife did it", he's a polygamist.

 - In the second season, Gustav Hoffer knew who killed him, but was so busy talking about something else that his minute ran out.
-Rollie Stingwell also gave them an actual name, but it turned out to be the wrong person entirely.
+Rollie Stingwell also gave them an actual name, but it turned out to be the wrong person entirely due to the killer being disguised.
 Erin Embry knew who her killer was, but Ned had taken a 10-Minute Retirement and sworn off necromancy for the episode, so they couldn't ask her.

 - Used frequently in Law & Order where the important evidence usually does exist, but legal mistakes in handling it means it can't be admitted in court.